ibm-cloud-docs/log-analysis/agent/config_agent_linux.md

     Where INGESTION_KEY contains the ingestion key active for the {{site.data.keyword.la_full_notm}} instance where you are configuring to forward logs.

 3. Set the authentication endpoint.
-The LogDNA agent uses this host to authenticate and get the token to forward logs.
+The logging agent uses this host to authenticate and get the token to forward logs.

     <table>
       <caption>Commands by region</caption>